Lash Extensions FAQ

 HOW DO YOU DISINFECT YOUR EQUIPMENT?

-We adhere to and practice the highest level of sanitation using medical grade sterilizers.
-All implements used are thoroughly cleansed and disinfected using a hospital grade sterilizer.
+We adhere to and practice the highest level of sanitation using hospital grade disinfectants.
+All implements used are thoroughly cleansed and disinfected using a hospital grade disinfectant.
 If a tool or implement cannot be thoroughly cleaned and sterilized, it will be discarded after each client or given to you for home use.

 Lash Lift FAQ